-Compared with infants of normal weight, low birth weight infants, weighing less than 5 lb 8 oz (2,500 g), are more likely to have medical complications or die in their first year of life.17 In this service area, 6.6% of Al/AN and 6.6% of infants of all races weigh less than 5 lb 8 oz (2,500 g) at birth.
+Compared with infants of normal weight, low birth weight infants, weighing less than 5 lb 8 oz (2,500 g), are more likely to have medical complications or die in their first year of life.17 Local birth weight data are not available for this service area.
+In all UIHO service areas combined, 7.5% of Al/AN infants weigh less than 5 lb 8 oz (2,500 g) at birth compared with 7.7% of infants of all races.